CSCS

 Upper back: Arms straight up above head (pillar)

-Slowly straighten the arms above the head.
+Slowly straighten your arms above your head.

 While continuing to reach upward, slowly reach slightly backward.